ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-ec2.md

 2. Provisioned IOPS (io1) - 30 IOPS per GB up to 20,000 IOPS; Steady consisten IOPS not really a burstable; The max throughput is 320 MiB/s; Use if you are after over 10k IOPS

 3. Magnetic - Cheap and slow EBS volumes can also be Cold HDD (sc1) and Throughput Optimized HDD (st1).

-## Elastic Load Balancers (ELB)
-ELB distributes traffic to instances that belong to the ELB group; allows us to offload SSL certs to load balancers instead of webservers!
-ELB configuration requires a protocol, a front end port, and a back end port.
-There are two version of ELB - Classic Load Balancer (only a few ports + TCP, HTTP, HTTPS, SSL) and Application Load Balancer (any port - just HTTP, HTTPS).

-ELB are NOT free - there is a charge by the hour and per GB of usage.

-Only one SSL Cert per ELB.
-The max number of requests that can be queued is 1024; it issues a `HTTP 503 Error` when it can process any more requests - call AWS if a huge traffic spike comes!

-There are three `Cookie Stickiness`, with both enabled options end up with sticky sessions (so all sessions go back to the same server), options:

-* Disable Stickiness - The disable stickiness option is what you want and then you need to implement ElastiCache or an Amazon RDS instance for session.

-* Enable Load Balancer Generated Cookies - the ELB generates the cookie and manages the distribution of traffic; can't set the duration of the distribution

-* Enable Application Generated Cookie Stickiness - ELB generates a cookie that correlates to the application cookie.

-### External vs Internal Load Balancing
-External = Public; Elastic IP; DNS
-Internal = no public IP or Elastic IP; internal DNS name

 ## Instance Meta-Data
 There is a ton of meta-data available about each EC2 instance available via this [handy URL: curl http://169.254.169.254/latest/meta-data/](http://169.254.169.254/latest/meta-data/)